hugo-apero/hugo-apero-docs/content/about/_index.md

 ---
 title: "About"
-cascade:
-  headless: true
 description: |
-  A blog template for Hugo developed by Formspree and available for free.
+  A blog template for Hugo developed by RStudio & Formspree and available for free.
-date: 2019-02-19T14:47:22-06:00
 show_header: true

-## Configure sidebar position & look
 sidebar_left: false
+# Keep this!
+Do not edit.
+cascade:
+  headless: true
 ---

 ** index doesn't contain a body, just front matter above.
-See about/list.html in the layouts folder **
+See the header / main / sidebar folders to edit the index.md files **